deco-cx/deco/README.md

 ## Deploy to your own infrastructure

-The deno project created with Deco is completely standalone — all of the CMS information is neatly packed in a JSON file along with the code.
+The deno project created with Deco is completely standalone — all of the CMS information is neatly packed in JSON files along with the code.
+Deco is merely a git-based editor.

 This means you can deploy a Deco project easily to any hosting platform you want.
+By using our integrated hosting partners, you get full first-class environment support an observability inside Deco.

 > ⚠️ Self-hosting the editor itself is coming in early 2024.
 Bear with us as we refactor some innards before we can invite more developers to extend it!
 We're looking forward to it.

 ## Deploy to the deco.cx edge - FREE for personal projects

-You can also deploy any Deco app to [deco.cx](https://www.deco.cx/en) — the managed infrastructure by the authors of this project.
+You can also deploy any Deco app to [deco.cx](https://deco.cx/) — the managed infrastructure by the authors of this project.

-**It's free for unlimited sites up to 5,000 pageviews monthly!**

-With any [deco.cx](https://www.deco.cx/en) subscription, you also get:
+With any [deco.cx subscription](https://deco.cx/en/pricing), you also get:

-- Managed edge infrastructure with 3-second deploy
+- Managed edge infrastructure
-- Managed Web Analytics by Plausible
+- Realtime Web Analytics based on Clickhouse
-- Managed Observability with tracing and error logging by HyperDX
+- Observability with tracing and error logging by HyperDX
-- Access to **ALL** premium deco.hub apps
+- Access to all [deco.store](https://deco.store) apps
 - Infinite revision history for all CMS changes
 - Team support with roles and permissions
 - Guest support (for allowing your customers to edit their sites).